brandonneth/brandonneth.github.io/_pages/about.md

 * Graph theory
 * Archaeology

-When I am not working on research, I <DO THINGS>
+When I am not working on research, I enjoy music, yoga, and spending time with my fraternity brothers.